melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

 defining its custom instructions and picking a model.
 Optionally add files and enable tools like Code Interpreter, File Search, and Function calling.

+#### (Optional) Addon tool(s)

+Tool choice is enforceable, e.g. file_search, code_interpreter, or a function.
+With function ...
+Function calling in Assistants you can call any external API any computation/calculation.
+Can be called in parallel.
+File Search, Code Interpreter, tools supplied out of the box.
+Build your own tools with function calling.
+Assistant access to up to 128 tools.

 #### (Optional) Extend knowledge base

 Vector stores can be associated with the Assistant or with the Thread.

 You can also attach files as Message attachments on your thread.
 Doing so will create another vector_store associated with the thread, or, if there is already a vector store attached to this thread, attach the new files to the existing thread vector store.
 When you create a Run on this thread, the file search tool will query both the vector_store from your assistant and the vector_store on the thread.

-Vector stores created using message attachements have a default expiration policy of 7 days after they were last active (defined as the last time the vector store was part of a run).
+Vector stores created using message attachements have a **default expiration policy of 7 days** after they were last active (defined as the last time the vector store was part of a run).
 This default exists to help you manage your vector storage costs.
 You can override these expiration policies at any time.

 Vector Store objects give the File Search tool the ability to search your files.
 Adding a file to a vector_store automatically parses, chunks, embeds and stores the file in a vector database that's capable of both keyword and semantic search.
 Each vector_store can hold up to 10,000 files.
 Vector stores can be attached to both Assistants and Threads.
 Today, you can attach at most one vector store to an assistant and at most one vector store to a thread.